Find a Guide

-- Attending a Sight Loss Awareness and Guide Running Workshop
+- Attending a Sight Loss Awareness and Guide Running Workshop.

-- Clearing a Disclosure Barring Service (DBS) check
+- Clearing a Disclosure Barring Service (DBS) check.

-- You must be 18 years or over to use the Find a Guide database
+- You must be 18 years or over to use the Find a Guide database.

-- Your contact details will only be shared with the guides you contact
+- Your contact details will only be shared with the guides you contact.

 - By using the Find a Guide database, you agree to England Athletics/RunTogether getting in touch to find out about your experiences of running and to update you on any changes to the database.
 Your personal contact details will not be shared with any third parties.

-Becoming a Running Guide
+Becoming a Guide Runner

-- Attend a Sight Loss Awareness and Guide Running Workshop (details below)
+- Attend a Sight Loss Awareness and Guide Running Workshop (details below).

-- Undertake a Disclosure and Barring Service (DBS) Check
+- Undertake a Disclosure and Barring Service (DBS) Check.

-Sight Loss and Guide Running Workshop
+Sight Loss Awareness and Guide Running Workshop

-England Athletics' Sight Loss Awareness and Guide Running Workshop has been developed in conjunction with British Blind Sport to equip runners, leaders and coaches with the information, skills and experience required to safely guide visual impaired runners.
+England Athletics' Sight Loss Awareness and Guide Running Workshop has been developed in conjunction with British Blind Sport to equip runners, leaders and coaches with the information, skills and experience required to safely guide visually impaired runners.
 The two-hour workshop covers a number of areas including: